Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 **Client notification identifiers**
 - On the server-side, the client identifier parameter is the identifier of the client that disconnects.
-- On the client-side, the client identifier parameter will always be the identifier assigned to the client
+- On the client-side, the client identifier parameter is the identifier assigned to the client.
   - _The exception to this is when a client is disconnected before its connection is approved._